 When you’re collaborating with your software team through a project management system like Asana, there are few opportunities to have candid conversations.
 Everything is focused on the work.

-Communication with remote team members requires more effort and consideration than physical teams.
+Communication with remote team members requires more effort and consideration than with physical teams.
 It’s essential to regularly check in on members of your team/employees and use tools that allow easier conversation.

 You could set up a weekly discussion for the team to discuss work and life.
 You can have regular one-on-one calls with team members and engage in regular team-building activities.